knobs-dials/duppy/README.md

 =====
 * test on windows

 * rethink the delete rules.
-There's much more logic beneath all this, but it's nontrivial to use so I took most of it out (of the options)
+There's much more logic beneath all this, but it should be more obvious to use before I put it back in
 * maybe rip out the rules after all?
 (I usually look at the output and delete manually)

 * cleanup